Best Practices for Implementing Advanced Automotive Navigation Systems

-Technical and Organizational Challenges of Developing Next-gen Navigation
+Technical and Organizational Challenges of Developing Next-gen Automotive Navigation

 Unlike a mobile application, development of an embedded navigation system can take a few years demanding the capacities of more than 100 team members in different locations.
 Naturally, management of such a project team becomes a complicated task.
 Besides, technological complexity of different implemented solutions raise a variety of challenges: